20-year-old motorcyclist killed in high-speed crash, Tulsa police say

 A 20-year-old motorcyclist was killed Thursday night in a high-speed crash in south Tulsa, police say.

-The southbound motorcycle was approaching 73rd as another vehicle was making a left turn onto northbound Memorial, according to a social media post.
+The southbound motorcycle was approaching 73rd Street as another vehicle was making a left turn into Memorial's northbound lanes, according to the post.
 The motorcycle struck the vehicle's driver side.

-A Tulsa police image shows the motorcycle still in the inside lane of South Memorial after its operator was transported to a local hospital.
+A Tulsa Police Department image shows the motorcycle still in the inside lane of Memorial after its operator was taken to a hospital.